orionorganizacao-dotcom/a-dap-protocol/README.md

 # Core Definition

-> Auditability is not explaining a decision.
->
-> Auditability is preserving independent evidence that a decision existed before its outcome.

 A-DAP introduces the concept of **Verifiable Prior Existence**:

-**The ability to demonstrate that a decision existed, remained intact, and can be independently verified before the observation of its outcome.**
+**The ability to demonstrate that a decision existed, remained intact, and can be independently verified before observation of its outcome.**

 ---

 # Why A-DAP Exists

-Current AI governance and explainability systems primarily reconstruct explanations after execution.
+Current AI governance systems primarily reconstruct explanations after execution.

-Examples:

-- Explainability frameworks (LIME)
+Examples include:

-- Explainability frameworks (SHAP)
+- LIME
-- Documentation standards
+- SHAP
 - Logging systems
+- Documentation frameworks
 - Governance reports
-- Risk frameworks
+- Risk management standards

-These approaches answer:
+These approaches usually answer:

 > "Why do we think the model decided this?"